 DC’s newest museum showcases the immense power of language through interactive exhibits

-With 2020 drawing to a close, Washington, DC has an exciting new museum to explore.
+Washington, DC has an exciting new museum to explore.
 Planet Word is free to visit and features an array of exhibits that are sure to engage, educate and increase enthusiasm about the power of language.
 Read on for a preview of what to expect at this innovative destination.

 What is Planet Word?